Robcamstone/Robcamstone.github.io/_posts/Broken Justice/2019-08-15-Broken Justice - Robcamstone.md

 >
 > Facebook!
 Part of the cancel culture towards innocent individuals.
 >
-> Well as many fans know this website has continued without Facebook so your lose Facebook as I know via Google Search Analysis for the website I am still getting visitors.
+> Well as many fans know this website has continued without Facebook so your lose Facebook as I know via Google Analysis for the website I am still getting visitors from around the world.

 <cite>Robcamstone</cite>